 • If you need to cancel a meeting, please do so in a professional and courteous manner.

-[The rest of these tips are for Mentees as they must take responsibility for the interaction, however you may also find some of the below tips and hints useful].
+[The rest of these tips are for mentees, who drive the interactions.
+However, mentors may also find some of the below tips useful].

 Tips for Mentees